Krummel Nuclear Plant, Germany

-A short circuit in the transformer caused a fire in June 2007, and the plant remained shut for two years.
+A short circuit in the transformer caused a fire in June 2007, resulting in the plant remained shut for two years.
 The plant resumed operations on 21 June 2009.
 Within a month a similar short circuit recurred and the plant was closed again on 4 July 2009.

-The plant, which produces nearly 30% of electricity generated in Schleswig-Holstein, will restart with new transformers and new transformer buildings in 2010.
-The transformers will be delivered in the first quarter of 2010, with the plant expected to reopen soon after.
+The plant, which produced nearly 30% of electricity generated in Schleswig-Holstein, was scheduled to be restarted with new transformers and new transformer buildings in 2011.
+The transformers were to be delivered in the first quarter of 2010.

 On 15 December 2010, Vattenfall and E.ON agreed to explore all options for restarting the facility.
-The companies will perform a thorough review focusing on the plant’s technical and operating process in order to estimate the investments that will be required for its overhaul and update.
-The announcement comes in the wake of Germany’s energy plan and change in the regulatory system for operating nuclear power stations.
+The companies were to perform a thorough review focusing on the plant’s technical and operating process in order to estimate the investments that would be required for its overhaul and update.
+The announcement came in the wake of Germany’s energy plan and change in the regulatory system for operating nuclear power stations.

-The companies intend to complete the necessary analysis and finalise the concept-design by the first quarter of 2011.
-In addition, the reviewwill also determine whether E.ON will become the operator of the plant.
+The companies intended to complete the necessary analysis and finalise the concept-design by the first quarter of 2011.
+In addition, the review was also to determine whether E.ON would become the operator of the plant.

 The plant is equipped to remain at full functional capacity all the time.
 A control room located on the site monitors and records every process of the reactor.
 Six emergency diesel generators with an individual capacity of 3.5MW to 4.5MW provide emergency power in case the plant's normal power supply fails.